ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 #### EQUITABLE OPPORTUNITIES

-There's a saying that people tend to hire people who look like themselves. is is often the result of unsophisticated interview scoring methods that simply rely on an interviewer s gut feeling, and gut feelings are often strongly influenced by unconscious bias. is bias can disadvantage candidates of other races, genders, ethnicities, etc.
+There's a saying that people tend to hire people who look like themselves. is is often the result of unsophisticated interview scoring methods that simply rely on an interviewer's gut feeling, and gut feelings are often strongly influenced by unconscious bias. is bias can disadvantage candidates of other races, genders, ethnicities, etc.

-As you design your interview process, you should focus on evaluations based on a rubric that aligns with requirements from a job description, not just an interviewer s gut feeling.
+As you design your interview process, you should focus on evaluations based on a rubric that aligns with requirements from a job description, not just an interviewer's gut feeling.
 See the Avoiding Bias section in Interviewing Best Practices, page 63, for more about avoiding biases.

 #### SCALABILITY